But there’s something missing from the album, something I feel is very important—liner notes worth reading.

 The Aliis “Make Me Smile”

-While the liner notes say enough for the disinterested, I think The Aliis Live deserves more.
+While the liner notes say enough for most, I think The Aliis Live deserves more.

 After all, just look at the musicians and the instruments they play!